 - Low-allergen cleaning: Wear a medical mask when dusting and also use a damp cloth to ensure you don’t breathe in large amounts of dust mite.

-- Pollen protection: If you tend towards allergies, get your partner to mow the lawn and steer clear of grass between 7-9am and 4-6pm when the change in temperature promotes greater pollen release.
+- Pollen protection: If you are prone to allergies, get your partner to mow the lawn and steer clear of grass between 7-9 am and 4-6 pm when the change in temperature promotes greater pollen release.
 If you are allergic to a flower or tree and it’s in season, place a little coconut oil on the inside of your nose to catch the pollen.
 This coconut oil may also help treat chronic sinus congestion, which can be caused by candida overgrowth.
 More about that here.